Man arrested for throwing coins at plane engine

-A man was arrested for throwing coins at a plane's engine but says he only did the deed for good luck.
+A man arrested for throwing coins at a plane's engine says he it for good luck.

 The superstitious 30-year-old - who is only known as Xia - claims he did the questionable stunt because he thought it would bring good luck and ensure a safe flight.